gabriel-moresco/raycast-quick-ai/README.md

 # Quick AI

-Open AI Chat with the prompt inputted on Raycast.
+Quick AI actions to help you with your work.